gradual-verification/gvc0/docs/impl_field_access.md

             ...
 }
 ```
-Because of the imprecise function, an `OwnedFields` struct must be create, intialized with all accessibility permissions available to `printList`, and passed to `imprecise`.
+Because of the imprecise function, an `OwnedFields` struct must be created, intialized with all accessibility permissions available to `printList`, and passed in the call to `imprecise`.
 However, all of `printList`'s permissions are hidden in `acyclic`.
 To dynamically unfold `acyclic`, it is translated into a `c0` function.
 If the predicate has been statically verified, then permissions are collected for each `acc` within `acyclic` without any additional checking, because it is safe to assume that the separating conjunction is satisfied.

 ```
 void acyclic(List l, OwnedFields* fields){